datactive/bigbang/README.md

 ## Troubleshooting

-If the installation described above does not work, you try to run the installation with Pip:
+If the installation described above does not work, you can try to run the installation with Pip:

 ```bash
 git clone https://github.com/datactive/bigbang.git